 This specification was derived from a report published previously by the Web Platform Incubator Community Group.

 This document was published by the Web Payments Working Group as a Working Draft.
 This document is intended to become a W3C Recommendation.
-If you wish to make comments regarding this document, please send them to email@example.com (subscribe, archives).
-All comments are welcome.
+Comments regarding this document are welcome.
+Please send them to email@example.com (subscribe, archives).

 Publication as a Working Draft does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.